-- If you are interested in on-line participation, please see the appropriate areas of our website for further information in the category of interest to you, and then simply ask us about establishing your enrollment as on-line participant.
+- If you are interested in on-line participation, please see the appropriate areas of our website for further information in the category of interest to you, and then simply ask us about establishing your enrollment as an on-line participant.

 Classical Liberal Arts Curriculum and Diploma Program.

 Winslow Homer (Massachusetts, 1836-Maine, 1910) .
 The Country School .
 1871 .
 Realism